vmware-archive/cascade/README.md

 Cascade supports the ULX3S using the entirely open source [Yosys](http://www.clifford.at/yosys/)->[NextPNR](https://github.com/YosysHQ/nextpnr)->[ujprog](https://github.com/f32c/tools/tree/master/ujprog) toolchain.
 Before getting started, you'll need to follow the directions [here](https://github.com/SymbiFlow/prjtrellis) for installing Yosys and NextPNR, and [here](https://github.com/f32c/tools/tree/master/ujprog) for install ujprog.
 Make sure that all components are installed to the standard ```/usr/local``` directory tree.

-Next, you should be able to run cascade as usual.
+Next, you should be able to run Cascade as usual.
 ``` bash
 $ cascade --march ulx3s
 ```